feature-engine/feature_engine/docs/contribute/contribute_code.rst

 3. Typehints, using mypy
 4. Documentation, using sphinx.

-In the following paragraphs, we will show you how to test each of the above individually, and then altogether.
+In the following paragraphs, we will take you through how to test each of the above individually, and then altogether.

 Test functionality